 The Colosseum's FunctionsThe primary purpose of the Colosseum was to serve as a place for gladiator battles.
 These were the “reality shows” of that time - they were intended to create sympathy among the viewers towards the ruler and provide them entertainment during their leisurely hours.
 Prisoners who were sentenced to death and crucified or burnt at the stake could be seen here.
 Sometimes there was a story plot added for the benefit of the masses- which made the act of execution part of a journey of the protagonist - whose tragic end was known in advance.
 The hero would count the seconds back when a wild beast of prey would chase him in the ring and devour him in front of everyone.
 The gladiators who were forced to participate in these battles were slaves or prisoners of war.

 Another particularly popular show were the hunting games.
 This was where exotic animals from all over the empire tried to survive the hunters who would hunt them for entertainment.
 In case there was any concern for the viewers in the front row, it was stationed two meters above the arena to ensure their safety.
 Thousands of gladiators and more than a million animals have been killed here.

 The first hundred days of inauguration were filled with such entertainment.

-In the year 404 the last gladiator battle took place, since the Romans no longer viewed these acts of murder as amusement.
-In the fifth and sixth centuries, at the time of the fall of the Roman Empire, the inhabitants of Rome didn’t remember what the original purpose of this monumental structure was.
+In the year 404 AD the last gladiator battle took place, since the Romans no longer viewed these acts of murder as amusement.
+In the fifth and sixth centuries, at the time of the fall of the Roman Empire, the inhabitants of Rome didn’t remember the original purpose of this m onumental structure.
 Some thought it was an imperial palace and some thought it was a temple to the sun god.

 The Architecture of the ColosseumThe Colosseum is built in an elliptical shape, with a length of 189 meters, a width of 156 meters and a height of almost 50 meters.